 To qualify for either SSDI or SSI disability benefits, you must prove you have a severe, medically determinable disease, condition, or impairment.
-This condition (or a combination of impairments) must limit your functioning to such an extent that you are not able to work on a full time, consistent basis.
+This condition (or a combination of impairments) must limit your functioning to such an extent that you cannot work full-time consistently.

 - “What Social Security Disability and SSI cases win?”